AdobeDocs/workfront.en/help/quicksilver/workfront-basics/manage-your-account-and-profile/managing-your-workfront-account/log-in-to-workfront.md

    Your username is typically the email address associated with your Workfront account.
 If you forgot your password, see [Reset your password](../../../workfront-basics/manage-your-account-and-profile/managing-your-workfront-account/reset-your-password.md).

-1. (Conditional) If your organization's Workfront login URL&nbsp;doesn't contain a domain, you must specify your domain in the Domain field.
+1. (Conditional) If your organization's Workfront login URL doesn't contain a domain, you must specify your domain in the Domain field.
 1. Click **Login**.

 ## Log in to Workfront with SSO {#log-in-to-workfront-with-sso}

 If your Workfront administrator integrated Workfront with a single sign-on solution, you should contact them for the information needed for your logging in to Workfront.
 For more information about integrating Workfront with an SSO solution, see [Overview of single sign-on in Adobe Workfront](../../../administration-and-setup/add-users/single-sign-on/sso-in-workfront.md).

-To log in to Workfront using your SSO&nbsp;username and password:
+To log in to Workfront using your SSO username and password:

 1. Open a browser window.